-Do you want to learn how to upgrade your kitchen faucet yourself?
+Do you want to learn how to install a kitchen faucet yourself?
 Plumbing repairs in any form can be a scary idea.
 But upgrading your kitchen faucet is not as difficult as it might seem.

 Especially when you come out to your kitchen sink in the morning and find that your kitchen faucet has been dripping all night…